 I have been smoking cigarettes for years and I remember very well that smoking had stopped being a choice a long time ago.
 I lit up cigarettes almost unconsciously, driven by my addiction and not my real desire.

 With rapé, it’s a whole other story.
 Taking rapé is a ceremony.
 I do it with a specific goal in mind.
 I always focus on an intention and I follow a ceremonial procedure.

 For some time, I took rapé around once a week.
 Sometimes more frequently.
 Sometimes less.

 Rapé never became an addiction for me because it never turned into an unconscious action.

 However, other people had a different take on this topic.

 Some people say rapé is addictive

-Andrej replied: “[When I was taking rapé] I was always super sick… projectile vomiting… I don’t like it at all… Nice clarity afterwards, but too high a price for the minor effect…”.
+Andrej replied: “[When I was taking rapé] I was always super sick… projectile vomiting… I don’t like it at all… Nice clarity afterward, but too high a price for the minor effect…”.

 Most of the people I discussed this topic with have told me that they didn’t notice any signs of addiction after taking rapé, even long after having taken it.

 Looking for a good rapé pipe?
 Here is a list of the best Kuripe on Etsy